 Quite the opposite.

-Low-intensity training is to energize you, rather than exhaust you.
+Low-intensity training is to energize you, rather than exhausts you.
 It’s designed to boost your circulation, give you energy, and most importantly suppress your appetite.

 Studies shows that any exercise can lower your appetite and hunger pangs.
 So by placing your workout strategically before your meal will help you “kill” the huger signals, at least for couple of hours.